For the Polish people, Shakespeare’s

 [I]gnoring the dramatic rules by the introduction of secondary events which destroy the unity of the action, [Shakespeare’s play] murders the listener’s mind by introducing on the stage indecent people and repulsive sights, lowering the dignity of tragedy.
 In its denouement it misses the moral point, punishing with death also the innocent.
 In a more enlightened age it could be neither staged without a decent correction nor completely forgotten because of its other, undeniable beauties, which only Shakespeare’s genius could create and mark with the feature of immortality. (qtd.
 Helsztyński 1955: lxxxvi)

 In this context, Bogusławski’s ending of the play can be regarded as the beginning of Polish cultural appropriation; when Hamlet as the legal ruler ascended the Danish throne, the servants on their knees begged Hamlet for forgiveness because of their previous disloyalty.
-Since Bogusławski is known as a patriotic writer,8 it is possible that this unusual denouement was prompted by contemporary political events in Poland, if not directly, then by analogy, and made a direct comment upon the current Polish situation.9
+Since Bogusławski is known as a patriotic writer,

 The first Polish staging of Hamlet coincided with the defeat of the Kościuszko’s Uprising in 1794, the third and final partition of Poland in 1795 and the death of the last Polish king, Stanisław August Poniatowski, in Russian exile in 1795 (Kurek 1999: 9-40).
 Thus, such an alteration of the play could have been introduced purposefully to remind the public of their allegiance to the Polish crown and to Polish statehood.
 Bogusławski’s Hamlet was so overwhelmed with political issues that he was unable to act.
 Yet, as the rightful heir to the throne, the Prince had to punish the usurper and restore the original order of the world destroyed by the crime.
 In Bogusławski’s production social and political issues became responsible for Hamlet's spiritual irresolution, while the transcendent dimension of the tragedy assumed secondary importance.